taelid/summer-theme-vscode/README.md

 </p>

 <p align="center">
 Sleek summer inspired theme designed to be pleasant on the eyes and comfortable for extended sessions.
 Syntax is colored to be swiftly recognizable and improve readability.
 Tangerine accents add a touch of tasteful color to your editor.
-I hope you enjoy it as much as I do!
 </p>

 ---